calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 # DICKINSON CLIMATE CLASSIFICATION

+# Website

+Here is the link to the website hosted on this repository: https://www.dickinsonclimate.com/

-# How to run the code
+# How to run the javascript google earth engine files in this repository

 To run the code, open two Earth Engine Code Editor windows (it may be necessary to make an account with Google Earth Engine)

 Paste the full code of the the most up to date versions, AllVersionsTogether.js and 2100AllVersionsTogether.js seperately in New Script boxes of each of the windows.

+These files can be found in the ClimateFiles folder of this github repository.

 Click the "run" button.